shaloo/docs.arcana/docs/tutorials/code-samples/nextjs-code-sample.md

 ![App login plug and play](/img/nextjs_applogin.png){.an-screenshots}

-After successful authentication, an app user will see a minimized wallet.
-On clicking the wallet icon, the full {{config.extra.arcana.wallet_name}} UI is displayed.
-The logo displayed on the minimized wallet screen and the top left logo in the maximized wallet can be configured by the app developer using the Arcana dashboard.
+After successful authentication, an app user will see the wallet in its minimized state.
+On clicking the minimized wallet, the maximized {{config.extra.arcana.wallet_name}} is displayed.
+The logo displayed on the maximized wallet can be customized by the app developer through the Arcana dashboard.

 ![Wallet Display NextJS App](/img/nextjs_wallet_display.png){.an-screenshots}